sand32/s10n/content/projects/embers/index.md

 ### Always Shipping
 One unique aspect of this project was that we were developing in full view of a community of players.
 From before I started and through to release, we shipped changes to our players on a weekly basis.
 After launch, we adopted a monthly cadence with full and descriptive patch notes provided every month.
 This cadence has been kept through to today.

-Due to this visibility, we were provided with much, often quite vocal, feedback from players and this has helped us course correct along the way.
+Due to this visibility, we were provided with much, often quite vocal, feedback from players and this has helped us course-correct along the way.

 ### Top-to-Bottom Feature Work
 Among myself and our CTO, our working relationship naturally fell into a feature-ownership paradigm.
 While there's always times when work overlaps, and we continually consult each other to ensure alignment, we generally pass tasks between us based on who is most familiar with a given system.
 For the remainder of this article, I'll be diving into the features I was chiefly responsible for.
 As such, you can safely assume that I performed the vast majority of programming involved in each system, including: back-end, UI, network communication, and tooling.